demianAdli/jugs/services/jug_gis/validation_gis_oo/README.md

 - Uses a generic, city-agnostic workflow structure
 - Can be executed standalone or embedded in a more automated sequence
 - Supports the architectural goals of JUGS: modularity, reusability, and scalability

 ---

-## Contributing

-To extend or customize the validation component:

-- Follow CityGISOO’s object-oriented design conventions
-- Add new validation strategies via clearly encapsulated classes
-- Maintain reproducibility by avoiding mutation of internal state

-Suggestions and pull requests are welcome.

----